gammasoft71/Examples_Qt/Qt.UnitTests/README.md

 ### Qt Creator

-To build these projects, open `Qt.Core.pro` file with Qt Creator.
+To build these projects, open `Qt.UnitTest.pro` file with Qt Creator.

 ### CMake